gazpachu/joanmira/pages/cv/index.md

 * **Nov 2016**: Recognised by my line manager with the innovation award at Vodafone Global Enterprise

-* **Feb 2014**: the Art Rules project where he was heavily involved in the front-end was shortlisted for a prestigious FWA award
+* **Feb 2014**: the Art Rules project where I was heavily involved in the front-end was shortlisted for a prestigious FWA award

 The following are some recognitions from my former co-workers, partners and clients.